Dadudekc/Agent_Cellphone/CONTINUOUS_AGENTS_README.md

-# 🚀 Continuous Agents 1-4 Runner
+# 🚀 NON-STOP Collaborative Agents 1-4 Runner

 ## What This Does

-This system keeps **Agents 1-4 working continuously and non-stop** while you're busy doing other things (like your hair! 💇‍♀️).
+This system makes **Agents 1-4 work NON-STOP and COLLABORATIVELY**, creating their own task lists and working together continuously without any stopping or external task assignment (perfect while you do your hair! 💇‍♀️).

 ## ✨ Features

-- **Continuous Task Assignment**: Automatically assigns new tasks every 5 minutes
+- **NON-STOP Collaboration**: Agents work together every 2 minutes without stopping
-- **Smart Task Rotation**: Each agent gets different tasks to stay engaged
+- **Self-Generated Task Lists**: Agents create their own collaborative task lists
-- **Real-time Monitoring**: Tracks agent activity and sends rescue messages if they stall
+- **Continuous Teamwork**: All agents work together on shared objectives
-- **Automatic Recovery**: Resets stalled agents and keeps the workflow moving
+- **Automatic Task Generation**: New collaborative tasks are created every 5 minutes
-- **Status Reporting**: Shows progress every 10 minutes
+- **Real-time Status Updates**: Progress reports every 5 minutes

 ## 🚀 Quick Start